Before you contact Apple to request a refund for a charge you don't recognize,

 Recurring or repeating payments.
 You can set up recurring or repeating payments in the iTunes Store or App Store for subscription renewals, such as iTunes Match, magazines, newspapers, or TV shows.
 Other recurring payments include charges made when you upgrade your iCloud storage and charges from allowances that you've set up.

 Learn how to cancel auto-renewing subscriptions.

+Family Sharing purchases.
 If you're the family organizer for Family Sharing, your credit or debit card will be charged for all family member purchases.
-When other family members make purchases, you might see these charges as any of the payment types listed above.
+When other family members initiate purchases, you might see these charges as any of the payment types listed above.

 If a family member with existing subscriptions joins Family Sharing, their subscription renewals will be charged to the family organizer's card each time a new subscription period begins.

-- Purchases made by someone else in your household or someone with access to your Apple ID or one of your devices.
+Purchases made by someone else in your household or someone with access to your Apple ID or one of your devices.
 Learn how to change your Apple ID password.

 If you compared your purchase history (and family members' purchase histories) to your statement and still don't recognize the charge or want to request a refund, contact Apple Support.

 If you don't have an iTunes Store account (Apple ID) and see charges on your statement, contact Apple Support.